Close

 • Help older dogs feel calmer and more comfortable

-While melatonin offers many potential benefits, it is not the right choice for every dog.
-The best approach is to consult your veterinarian, who can help determine if melatonin is a good fit for your pet.
-Your vet will tailor recommendations to your dog’s size, age, and health needs, and ensure any supplement plan works well alongside other treatments or medications your dog may be taking.
+While melatonin offers potential benefits, it is not the right choice for every dog.
+Your veterinarian can help determine if melatonin is a good fit and ensure any supplement plan works safely with other treatments or medications.

 You are not alone if you’ve ever wondered how much melatonin to give your dog.
-It’s a great question to ask.
-While melatonin is generally considered safe, getting the amount right makes all the difference in how well it works and your dog’s feelings.
+While melatonin is generally considered safe, getting the amount right makes all the difference in how well it works and how your dog feels.

-Before you give your dog melatonin, check in with your veterinarian first.
-They know your dog’s complete health history and can provide you with advice that fits your pet’s specific needs.
-Once you have their go-ahead, here are some tips to guide you:
+Before you give your dog melatonin, check in with your veterinarian.
+They know your dog’s health history and can provide guidance tailored to your dog’s needs.
+Once you have their approval, consider the following tips:

-• Start small and gentle: Begin with a lower amount and watch how your dog responds.
+• Start small: Begin with a lower amount and watch how your dog responds.

 • Under 20 pounds: about 1 mg